Net Economic Value

 Economic values, which will differ from reported book values due to GAAP, can provide a number of useful insights into the current and potential future financial condition of a credit union.
 Economic values reflect one view of the ongoing value of the credit union.
 Economic values can offer comprehensive insights into the potential future direction of earnings performance, since changes in the economic value of a credit union’s net worth reflect changes in the present value of the credit union’s future earnings arising from its current holdings at current market rates.
 Most economic value models use a static point-in-time approach, in which the analysis does not incorporate any new or projected activities and all financial instruments are held until the contractual or expected maturity.
 The economic value analysis quantifies the risk to net worth at a point in time, from a balance sheet’s mismatched re-pricing of asset and liability cash flows.

-Because NEV utilizes a time horizon that spans to the time of the last cash flow, it identifies IRR that short-term measures (such as gap analysis and NII simulation) may not.
+Because NEV uses a time horizon that spans to the time of the last cash flow, it identifies IRR that short-term measures (such as gap analysis and NII simulation) may not.
 Therefore, credit unions with material positions in long-term balance sheet accounts (such as fixed-rate mortgages and mortgage-backed securities) should compute NEV.
 This is especially important when a credit union’s balance sheet also has significant embedded options (such as interest rate caps on ARMs and prepayment options on fixed-rate mortgages).
 The impact of these options may not be evident if the impact of interest rate changes is evaluated only over a short time horizon.

 To compute the present value of the balance sheet, all projected cash flows for all balance sheet instruments, including any optionality, are modeled and then discounted using current interest rates for the respective interest rate markets.
 The concept of discounted cash flows represents a basic financial tool that captures the relationship between interest rates and fair value.
 Understanding the process of discounting cash flows can help a credit union value its balance sheet and interpret the results of its NEV model.